spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/keeping-a-project-upgradable.md

 ---
 title: Keeping a project upgradable
-description: Tools and guidelines for keeping a project auto-upgradable
+description: Tools and guidelines for keeping a project upgradable
 template: concept-topic-template
 ---